Norman Schwarzkopf Sr.: Later military service

-Schwarzkopf was appointed by New Jersey Governor Robert B. Meyner to "examine and investigate the management by Harold G. Hoffman," a former governor of the state and director in the division of employment security.
+Schwarzkopf was appointed by New Jersey Governor Robert B. Meyner to "examine and investigate the management by Harold G. Hoffman," a former governor of the state and director of the division of employment security.
 Both Schwarzkopf and Hoffman were active members of the Adventurers' Club of New York.

 Death

 Major General Schwarzkopf died in 1958 from complications of lung cancer and is buried at West Point Cemetery, on the grounds of the United States Military Academy.

 Personal life

 Schwarzkopf was married to Ruth Alice (née Bowman) (1900–1976), a registered nurse from West Virginia.
 Ruth was a housewife who was distantly related to Thomas Jefferson.
 Together, they had one son, Norman Schwarzkopf Jr., and two daughters, Sally and RuthAnn.

 Schwarzkopf was a Freemason.
 He was a member of St. John's Lodge #1 of Free and Accepted Masons, Newark, New Jersey, where he was raised to the Sublime Degree of Master Mason.